or1onsli/Calculator/README.md

 - **Add a C button that clears everything** (your display, the new UILabel you added above, any pending binary operations, etc.).
 Ideally, this should leave your Calculator in the same state it was in when you launched it.

-## These are two screenshots taken on iPhone X and iPhone 8.
+## These are two screenshots of the final result taken on iPhone X and iPhone 8.